0100101001010000/PyTechnicalIndicators/README.md

 __Parameters:__

-- _typical_prices:_ a list of floats or ints of exactly 20 periods long.
+- _typical_prices:_ list of floats or ints of exactly 20 periods long.

 __Example:__
 ```python